 Manaslu Larke Pass Trek

 Mt.
 Manaslu, the eighth highest mountain in the world at a height of 8163 meters, is graceful in its display and grandeur.
 The Manaslu Larke Pass Trekking is often said to be the best teahouse trek in the country and remains untouched by modern influences.
-The trail begins as you follow the Budhi Gandaki River and explore the villages of Philim and Namrung to venture into the Buddhism-inspired villages of Lho, Sho, and Samagaon.
+The trail begins as you follow the Budhi Gandaki River and explore the villages of Philim and Namrung to venture into the Buddhist-inspired villages of Lho, Sho, and Samagaon.
 These villages offer a unique mix of Tibetan and Nepali culture which has remained the same for generations.
-This trek will offer you an opportunity to experience some of the rarest bio-diversity in the world with stunning flora and fauna.
+This trek will offer you an opportunity to experience some of the rarest biodiversity in the world with stunning flora and fauna.
 The ravishing trails pave way for the ascent of Larke La Pass (5160m) and Mt.
-Manaslu (8163m) along with numerous others create a euphoria of Himalayan paradise.
+Manaslu (8163m) along with numerous others creating a euphoria of Himalayan paradise.
 The trek takes 18 days to complete and costs $1,350.

 Langtang Valley Trek

 Langtang Valley, also known as “The Valley of Glaciers”, is stupendous concerning the massive riches of nature.
 On the way, you will be able to experience the way of life of the Tamang communities as you enjoy spectacular views of mount Langtang Lirung (7227m), Langtang II (6596m), Gaurishankar (7134m), Ganesh Himal (7422m), and Yala Peak (5,500m) amongst others.
-Complimenting these delirious sights, the villages of the Buddhist faith and respective culture present a glorious trek.
+Complimenting these delirious sights, the villages of the Buddhist faith and their respective culture present a glorious trek.
 The route on the Langtang Valley Trekking follows the Langtang River and as such villages like Ghodatabela, Langtang village, and finally the esteemed Kyanjin village.
 This 11-day trek will cost you around $ 720.

 Profound trekking, entailing the glory, and ravishing nature of the Annapurna region, the Annapurna Base Camp Trekking is one of the most famed destinations in the entire world.
 Commencing the journey from Pokhara, the trek heads to Ghorepani followed by ethereal delights of the Annapurna range from Poon Hill.
 Ascending along Chhomrong, Dobhan, and Deurali, the trek takes the jubilant souls to Machhapuchhre Base Camp followed by Annapurna base Camp.
 The grand spectacle aligns mountains like Annapurna I (8091m), Annapurna II (7937m), Dhaulagiri (8167m), and Machhapuchhre (6997m) among others.
 On the way, you will be able to visit famous villages belonging to the Gurung people such as Dhampus and Ghandruk along with a refreshing hot springs dip at Jhinu Danda.
 Depending upon the route chosen, the journey can take up to 15 days and $1,500.